 Stored in a file generated by encrypting tools

 Tools like SOPS can encrypt and decrypt secrets in JSON or YAML files.
 We skip files whose extensions match those used by such tools.

-If the text before one of the matches contains some common encryption indicators such as
+If the text before one of the matches contains one of the following common encryption indicators (this list is non-exhautive):